ShareXinOld/ShareXin/README.md

 4. Done

 #### Troubleshooting

+### Maim is difficult to compile
+That's just the nature of maim, work it out and it's worth it.

 ### The same gif is converted everytime
 The script checks for the output of gtk-recordmydesktop, which is always out.ogv, but if the file exists, it will be named out-1.ogv, so make sure to replace the file or move it before making a new gif.